 • supported browsers 99.3%

-• full compatibility with most of the servers and email clients
+• full compatibility with most servers and email clients